cuplsensor/cuplcodec/docs/specification/features.rst

    The size of the URL is limited, so there is only room to store the least significant 7 bytes of the hash, however, this should be ample.
-The hash does not contain :need:`CODEC_FEAT_26` and therefore it does not need to be recalculated each time this changse.
+The hash does not contain :need:`CODEC_FEAT_26` and therefore it does not need to be recalculated each time this changes.
 This is done in order to save power :need:`CODEC_SPEC_8`.

    If Hash Based Message Authentication (HMAC) is enabled, then the last characters of the HMAC-MD5 will be used.
 If not, these will be the output of MD5 only.